 You are right about Bitchy, she is an awesome sexy writer, however I often feel that as much as she is indignant at the pressure to fit the stereotypical domme image, she doesn’t deviate from focusing on an idealized macho version of male submission.
 But I realize it’s just sex.

-November 30th, 2007 at 10:27 am
+30 Nov 2007 at 10:27

 It’s been my experience that assertive, well-adjusted, happy male submissives don’t find the BDSM “Scene” to their liking, for obvious reasons.
 I was certainly, and am still struggling in some ways, to be happy, or assertive, and though I am much more well-adjusted now I certainly was not when I first found that community.